Ed Bussey: ZYB

+figleaves.com

+In 2000, Bussey was a founder and Global Marketing Director of figleaves.com, one of the early online fashion retailers. figleaves.com launched into the UK and US by 2005. with over a million customers in 66 countries.
+In 2004, figleaves.com was named “UK Internet Retailer of the Year”.
+In 2010 the company was bought by N Brown Plc.

 Military

 Bussey began his career in the Royal Navy, where he was awarded his officer commission.
 Following this, he held various security and counter-terrorism appointments around the world with the UK diplomatic service.

-Ecommerce

-In 2000, Bussey was a founder and Global Marketing Director of figleaves.com, one of the early online fashion retailers. figleaves.com launched into the UK and US by 2005. with over a million customers in 66 countries.
-In 2004, figleaves.com was named “UK Internet Retailer of the Year”.
-In 2010 the company was bought by N Brown Plc.
-In 2018, Ed's latest venture, Quill Content, won Best Agency at the Ecommerce Awards.